Project team member listens to feedback from a local resident regarding the flood model for the project reach

 The South Fork Nooksack (Nuxw7íyem) River Fish Camp (Ts’éq) Reach Integrated Design Project is a collaboration of the Nooksack Tribe and Whatcom County River and Flood to develop broadly-supported solutions to address community needs.

 The overall goal for this project is to develop an integrated habitat restoration and flood risk reduction project in in the lower South Fork (SF) Nooksack (Nuxw7íyem) River.
-The project will focus on reducing flooding in the Acme Community and improving Chinook habitat in the reach of the SF Nooksack River known as Fish Camp (Ts’éq) Reach, upstream of Acme (approximately river miles 9.0-9.6).
+The project will focus on reducing flooding in the Acme Community and improving Chinook habitat in the SF Nooksack River upstream and downstream of Acme.

 The major problems this project will address include negative impacts from flooding in the Lower South Fork Valley (Acme) and degraded habitat that strongly limits productivity of wild Nooksack spring Chinook salmon.

 The project area presents a unique opportunity to develop integrated designs for flood risk reduction and salmon habitat restoration in the Lower South Fork Valley.
 Following in-depth conversations with stakeholders, the project team will work together with the community to develop multiple design possibilities (design alternatives) that will both reduce flood risk and improve habitat conditions for Chinook and other salmon.
 The selected alternative will be developed into a preliminary design informed by: